 - 1 large piece dried sea kelp (dashima)

-- 4 cups rice starch water or plain water
+- 4 cups rice water or plain water

 - 2 tbsp Korean soybean paste (doenjang)